aeternity/protocol/consensus/consensus.md

 #### Key Blocks

 ```
-PROTOCOL_VERSION: 2
+PROTOCOL_VERSION: 21
-GENESIS_VERSION: 2
+GENESIS_VERSION: 21
 ```

-- the timestamp of a block MUST be smaller than `now() + 30m` TODO: re-calc for NG
+- the timestamp of a key block MUST be smaller than `now() + 10m`
+- the timestamp of a key block MUST be bigger than:
+  - the median timestamp of the last 11 blocks (if height >= 12)
+  - the timestamp of the genesis block (if height <= 11)
 - the version MUST match the `PROTOCOL_VERSION`
 - the `pow_evidence` MUST be valid
 - MUST have `0 <= nonce <= MAX_NONCE`